Meet the team

 Jane Blacklock

-Jane is the Sustainability Manager for B&Q, a UK-Based home improvement retailer with over 250 stores.
-She's been working in sustainability and ethical trade for over 15 years looking at working conditions in supply chains, responsible purchasing practices, marketing and sustainable raw materials.
-Before joining B&Q she has held in-house roles at FatFace, Mothercare and SABMiller as well as volunteering as a Non-Executive Director for the Ethical Trading Initiative for 6 years.
+Jane is the Head of Environment Social Governance (ESG) for Passenger Clothing, an outdoor clothing brand based on the South Coast of England.
+She's been working in sustainability and ethical trade for over 17 years looking at working conditions in supply chains, responsible purchasing practices, marketing and sustainable raw materials.
+Before joining Passenger she has held in-house roles at B&Q, FatFace, SABMiller and Mothercare, as well as serving as a Non-Executive Director for the Ethical Trading Initiative for 6 years.

 Could you be our next trustee?